Book Two: Daniel—LEAP OF FAITH

 Kaliba, Benjamin and little Miriam were playing by the stream trying to catch frogs, while Jokiah’s sister-in-law, Locha, prepared food for the morning meal and the long walk ahead.

-After nearly ten days, the younger children were getting restless.
+After nearly seven days, the younger children were getting restless.
 This morning, however, another family had joined up with them and offered a ride for the little ones on their cart pulled by a small bison that had been raised by the family since its birth.
 Not often are these animals gentle enough to use as beasts of burden.
 She was by the stream as well, grazing with Johiah’s young horse that had already been packed for the journey.

 Noah carried an arm load of dry wood to the fire.
 Locha smiled and thanked him.
 For a twelve-year-old, he was responsible and mindful of his brother and sister.
 He also liked playing with Miriam, Locha’s daughter, who was only four.
 She had never known her father who had been killed in a raid on the village by the ones with shorn heads.
 Several village men lost their life that day defending their families.
 Such loss of manpower put a heavy burden on the little community, and many were forced to accommodate the less fortunate into their families.